jupyter-lsp/jupyterlab-lsp/README.md

     - languageserver::run()
 ```

-For the full list of language servers see the [Microsoft's list](https://microsoft.github.io/language-server-protocol/implementors/servers/); it may also be good to visit the repository of each server as many provide some additional configuration options.

-Then run (TODO: could this be started by the extension?):
+4. Each time before starting JupyterLab, run:
 ```bash
 node node_modules/jsonrpc-ws-proxy/dist/server.js --port 3000 --languageServers servers.yml
 ```

-To enable opening files outside of the root directory (the place where you start JupyterLab),
+5. (Optional) to enable opening files outside of the root directory (the place where you start JupyterLab),
 create `.lsp_symlink` and symlink your `home`, `usr`, or any other location which include the files that you wish to make possible to open in there:
 ```bash
 mkdir .lsp_symlink